The Best Senior Friendly Exercise Equipment at Home

 SF-BH6996 Power Zone Flat Strength Bench

-A bench is a great accessory for strength training at home.
+A exercise bench is a great accessory for strength training at home.
 What I love about adding a bench into a senior strength training program - is it provides a solid base for a variety of exercise modifications that can help seniors train more safely and effectively.

 For example, many seniors may not be ready to complete a classic squat, but they usually are ready to practice squats using a bench or chair to sit on.
 This effectively mimics sitting in a chair, a movement many seniors do daily.